vrurg/raku-Test-Async/docs/md/Test/Async/Base.md

   * randomly and asynchronously at the same time

+A `subtest` could also kind of hide itself behind another test tool.

+### Invocation modes of `subtest`

 The asynchronous invocation means that a `subtest` will be run in a new dedicated thread.
 The random invocation means that `subtest` invocation is postponed until the suite code ends.
 Then all postponed subtests will be pulled and invoked in a random order.

 It is possible to combine both async and random modes which might add even more stress to the code tested.

-*Some more information about `Test::Async` job management can be found in [`Test::Async::Manual`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.8/docs/md/Test/Async/Manual.md), [`Test::Async::Hub`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.8/docs/md/Test/Async/Hub.md), [`Test::Async::JobMgr`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.8/docs/md/Test/Async/JobMgr.md)*
+*Some more information about `Test::Async` job management can be found in [`Test::Async::Manual`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.9/docs/md/Test/Async/Manual.md), [`Test::Async::Hub`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.9/docs/md/Test/Async/Hub.md), [`Test::Async::JobMgr`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.9/docs/md/Test/Async/JobMgr.md)*

 The particular mode of operation is defined either by `plan` keys `parallel` or `random`, or by subtest named parameters `async` or `instant`.
 The named parameters take precedence over plan parameters: